Brain-Development-and-Disorders-Lab/mars/README.md

 ### Entities 📦

 Everything is recognized as an "entity", from physical slices to antibodies.
-Entities are generalized and expressed using Attributes, expressing data via Parameters.
+Entities are generalized and expressed using Attributes, expressing data via Values.

 Entities have the following additional metadata: